dgkontopoulos/Kontopoulos_et_al_torpor_evolution_2025/README.md

 This repository contains code that reproduces the main analyses of the following study:

->Dimitrios - Georgios Kontopoulos, Danielle L. Levesque, and Michael Hiller: **Numerous independent gains of daily torpor and hibernation across endotherms, linked with adaptation to diverse environments**.
-2024.
-[Submitted]
+>Dimitrios - Georgios Kontopoulos, Danielle L. Levesque, and Michael Hiller: [**Numerous independent gains of daily torpor and hibernation across endotherms, linked with adaptation to diverse environments.**](https://doi.org/10.1111/1365-2435.14739) 2025. *Functional Ecology*.

 ---